Sone Yay

 Sone Yay (စုန်ရေ; lit: Downstream) is a 1990 Burmese drama film starring Kyaw Hein, Khin Than Nu, Zin Mar Oo and Min Oo.
 The film was directed by Kyi Soe Tun.

 Plot

 Aung Wai is working in the Construction Department in Yangon.
 His wife dies and Aung Wai is left with their son and daughter.
 Aung Wai wife's sister takes care of the children.
-When the children are old to attend the school, he is moved to Pyay.
+When the children are old enough to attend the school, he is moved to Pyay.